Niigata / Sado

 When it comes to Niigata sushi, these shops serve the best of the best.
 From tuna to salmon roe to sea urchin, the menu is chosen daily from only the freshest locally caught fish by the discerning eye of a sushi master.
 Try ten of the highest quality selections for only 3000 yen (tax not included).
 If you're looking for the very best seafood that the Sea of Japan offers, then this is the place to be.

 (Many locations in the Niigata Station area)

-Home to a traditional culture, this verdant island on the Sea of Japan is just 60 minutes from Niigata by the Sado Steam Ship jetfoil.
-Named after an offshore crag resembling two turtles, the nearby Futatsugame beach is a great place for a dip in the sea.
+Home to a traditional culture, this verdant island on the Sea of Japan is just about 60 minutes from Niigata on the Sado Kisen Jetfoil.
+Named after an offshore crag resembling two turtles, nearby Futatsugame beach is a great place for a dip in the sea.
 At Ogi Port you can take a ride in a taraibune, a tub-shaped wooden fishing boat still used to this day.
 The Sado Gold Mine, once the leading producer of gold and silver in Japan, is a great field trip destination.
-And every June locals from around the island perform nighttime Noh theater by firelight.
-(60 minutes to Sado Island on the Sado Kisen Jet Foil.
-Departs from the Niigata Port Sado Kisen Ferry Terminal accessible by bus from Niigata Station.)
+And every year from April to October, especially in June, locals from around the island perform nighttime Noh theater by firelight, a tradition that peaks in June.
+It takes about 60 minutes to Sado Island on the Sado Kisen Jet Foil.